dme65/pySOT/docs/options.rst

 - Parameters:
     * dim: Number of dimensions (int).
     * num_pts: Number of desired sampling points (int).
 Use 2*dim + 1 to make sure the design has full rank.
+    * iterations: Number of designs to generate and choose the best from (int)

 Example: